 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!

 Depart on an overnight flight to Buenos Aires.
-Check in to the Caesar Park Hotel.
-This vibrant city set along the Rio de La Plata has been the gateway to Argentina for centuries.
+Check in to the Sofitel Buenos Aires (or similar).
+This vibrant city set along the Rio de la Plata has been the gateway to Argentina for centuries.
 Enjoy a guided overview, seeing its Beaux Arts palaces, grand boulevards and the famous balcony forever associated with Eva Peron.

 This morning’s charter flight offers some rare views of Patagonia en route to Ushuaia, the world’s southernmost city.
 Take a catamaran cruise through Patagonia’s scenic Beagle Channel before embarking your ship.